 “You don’t know how long I have waited to hold you even if it was just one more time.”
 He whispered in my ear.

 “I never hated you.
 I hated that no matter what I did, and even though I knew you loved me, that you never once chose me except to save my life then leave me alone in it.”
-I said pulling away from him and drying the rogue tears that spilt down my cheeks.
+I said pulling away from him and drying the rogue tears that spilled down my cheeks.

 “You know that we are still on opposite sides of the fence though.
 I have to hunt this girl they call Lorena.
 If she is as powerful as they say, and let’s face it.
 She could have nothing, no powers at all.
 But, still… who will she fear with the Lord on her side you know?
-I will probably be killed and sent back to hell.
+I will probably be killed and sent back to Hell.
 But, I wanted to see you one last time girl.”
 Ares sweetly all but lulled me to sleep as he thoughtfully brushed one of my tears aside and kissed me on the cheek.

 “This time you get to be the one to walk away.
 I choose you.
 Only you.
 I would switch sides if I could you know.”
 He said as he sprinted out about fifty yards away from me and engulfed himself in sand.
 He seemed to sink into it.
 The only traces that he had been there were little sand storms that disappeared as quickly as they sprang up.